-A child who has a low height for their age is considered to be stunted, whereas a child with a low weight for their height is considered to be wasted (WHO, UNICEF, USAID, 2015).
-Stunted growth is primarily caused by prolonged insufficient caloric intake or other nutritional deficiencies, which may in turn be the result of poverty, poor agricultural productivity, environmental degradation or climate change (WHO, 2016a).
+A child who has a low height for their age is considered to be stunted, whereas a child with a low weight for their height is considered to be wasted (WHO, UNICEF, poverty, poor agricultural productivity, environmental degradation or climate change (WHO, 2016a).
 Breastfeeding is of crucial importance in avoiding this health problem (see Contaminated food: Getting the right start in life).
 The first 1000 days of a child's life are critical.
 Maternal and childhood exposures can impact growth and even have intergenerational effects.
 Diarrhoeal diseases prevent absorption of nutrients, hindering weight gain, which in turn makes children even more susceptible to diarrhoeal diseases (WHO, 2015c).
 In addition to diarrhoeal diseases, water, sanitation and hygiene conditions can affect nutrition through intestinal parasitic infections and other common intestinal infections.